Q. Does North Carolina have any additional requirements when you file 1099 forms?

-Form NC-3 is an Annual Reconciliation used to report the total income taxes withheld from individuals.
+A. Form NC-3 is an Annual Withholding Reconciliation is used to report the total income taxes withheld from employees/contractors.

 Q. What is the due date to file 1099 with North Carolina?

 A. The due date to file 1099 with North Carolina is January 31.

 Q. What are the penalties for not filing or filing 1099 late North Carolina?